-This is a personal review of the Amex Platinum business card for UK based freelancers/contractors.
-It can help you to decide if you should or shouldn’t take the American Express Business Platinum when you are a freelance running a limited company with no employee.
+This is a personal review of the Amex Platinum business card for UK-based freelancers/contractors.
+It can help you to decide if you should or shouldn’t take the American Express Business Platinum when you are a freelancer running a limited company with no employees.

 Is the Amex Business Platinum worth for freelancers and contractors?
 (UK based)

 As a disclaimer, I can only speak for freelancers/contractors in a similar situation to mine.
-I run a limited company where I am the sole director, employee and secretary of myself.
+I run a limited company where I am the sole director, employee, and secretary of myself.
 My business field is digital and I don’t have tons of expenses.
-I have been a cardmember for 2 years.
+I have been a card member for 4 years.
 This article will contain my own Amex Platinum referral invite (scroll to the end) but I am giving an honest review and this is not an advert or paid article type of content as I don’t do this on this blog.

 How much does it cost per year?

 You probably know already the annual cost is £650 VAT included.